jerzyoleksa/simple-neural-networks-in-python/README.md

   <img src="https://github.com/jerzyoleksa/simple-neural-networks-in-python/blob/master/images/nn2.png">
 </p>

+- 28x28 images from mnist make 784 input neurons, each for every pixel of the image
 - 1st layer(input) consists of 784 neurons, 2nd layer(hidden) of 30 neurons and 3rd layer(output) of 10 neurons
+- activations are outputs of layers, at the end of feed forward phase activations is a 3 element list of 784, 30 and 10 sized columns